Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: A Study of Triangulation across Possible AI Futures

-Following by this scenario, the experiment consisted of five parts.
-First the participant was asked to imagine spending their morning in one company (chosen randomly in advance).
-They evaluated a set of 18 news articles after which the morning was over.
-In the second part, the participant completed a short questionnaire and answered to a small set of interview questions (see Appendix~\ref{sec:post-scenario-interview}).
-Using 7-point Likert items adopted from studies on technology acceptance and job satisfaction \cite{venkatesh2003user,moore1991development,morgeson2006work}, we inquired about the immediate attitudes about system use, compatibility with the participant's preferred work practice, and perceived task significance.
-We asked the participant both to respond to the questionnaire and also to reflect on orally their reasoning behind their responses.
-We finished the second part by interviewing the participant briefly about the coping mechanisms related to the changes that the scenario would have in working life.
-Here we were informed by the Coping Model of User Adaptation (CMUA; \cite{beaudry2005understanding,elie-dit-cosaque2011opening} that suggests that people formulate their way to deal with IT-related changes by first 1) assessing whether the change poses a threat or presents an opportunity, and then 2) consider whether they possess low or high control on the event.
-Based on these assessments, four possible coping mechanisms are possible: benefits maximising (high-control opportunity), benefits satisficing (low-control opportunity), disturbance handling (high-control threat) and self-preservation (low-control threat).
-We had one question about threat assessment, control assessment and mechanism adoption each (see Appendix~\ref{sec:post-scenario-interview}).
-After this, the participant had a ``lunch'' in our study -- a short break.
+After introduction of this scenario came the bulk of the experiment, split into five parts.
+Part 1 represented the participant's morning, devoted to work with one of the companies (chosen randomly in advance).
+Here, the user evaluated a set of 18 news articles.

+In part 2, each participant completed a short questionnaire and answered a few interview questions: Immediately after the experiences of using the prototype, we used seven-point Likert items, adopted from studies on technology acceptance and job satisfaction \cite{venkatesh2003user,moore1991development,morgeson2006work}, to enquire about the participant's attitude to utilising the technology in question (via the `Attitude toward using technology' scale \cite{venkatesh2003user}), how well it meshed with the participant's preferred work practices (via the `Compatibility' scale \cite{venkatesh2003user,moore1991development}), and the task's perceived value (or `Task significance' \cite{morgeson2006work}).
+The user was asked to reflect aloud on the reasoning behind the responses while completing the questionnaire.
+We finished the second part by interviewing the participant briefly about the coping mechanisms related to the changes that the scenario envisioned would entail for working life.
+The interview protocol was informed by the Coping Model of User Adaptation (CMUA) \cite{beaudry2005understanding,elie-dit-cosaque2011opening}, which suggests that people formulate their way to deal with IT-related changes by 1) assessing the balance of whether the change poses a threat or presents an opportunity, then 2) considering their degree of control over ensuing events (low/high).
+CMUA posits four possible coping mechanisms: benefits maximising (high-control opportunity), benefits satisficing (low-control opportunity), disturbance handling (high-control threat) and self-preservation (low-control threat).
+We had one question about threat assessment, control assessment and coping mechanism adoption each (see Appendix~\ref{sec:post-scenario-interview}).
+After this, a short `lunch' break marked the end to the metaphorical morning.